Ahmad45123/GT-MP-vehicleInfo/README.md

 * Some mod slots contain some mods, but they don't have a title.
 This is not fixable

 ## Thanks to
+Zayn for collecting latest files/information.
+Ahmed for regenerating the files with latest version of the code.
-SyBozz for assisting me and collecting some further information [Micky5991](https://github.com/Micky5991) for original code.
+SyBozz for assisting Micky collecting some further information [Micky5991](https://github.com/Micky5991) for original code.